scott-mewett/collector/README.md

 For more information, please visit https://github.com/realtheory/collector/blob/main/docs/minimum-requirements/metrics-server.md

 ### RBAC
-The RealTheory collector requires specific RBAC access in order to successfully install it within your cluster.
-If RBAC is enabled, you will require RBAC access to create a service account, cluster role, cluster role binding and a deployment.
+In order to successfully install the RealTheory collector within your cluster, you will require specific RBAC access; specifically you will require the ability to create a service account, cluster role, cluster role binding and a deployment.

 For more information, please visit https://github.com/realtheory/collector/blob/main/docs/minimum-requirements/rbac.md